shirsendu-dev/shirsendu-dev/README.md

 ## 🧑‍💻 About Me

-I'm a web designer with 7+ years of experience building WordPress websites for clients across the US.
+I'm a Web designer and WordPress expert with 7+ years of experience building scalable websites for clients across the US.
 After years of designing the front end of websites, I decided to go deeper — I'm now learning full-stack development (JavaScript, React, Node.js, MongoDB) to build complete, complex applications on my own.

 - 🔭 Currently building full-stack projects using the **MERN stack**
 - 🌱 Currently learning **React, Next.js, TypeScript, and Node.js**